rgehrsitz/rex/docs/ENGINE_AUDIT.md

 offset to zero, recomputed its CRC-32, and the runtime loaded it and executed an action despite the false condition.

-**Required work:** while validating bytecode, record every instruction boundary and verify every jump target is in range and targets a valid instruction boundary.
-Treat CRC-32 only as accidental-corruption detection, as already documented; it is not authenticity protection.
+**Resolution (2026-08-30):** bytecode validation now records every instruction boundary and the resume point following each `LABEL`.
+Every conditional jump must remain inside the instruction section, land exactly on an instruction boundary, and target one of those compiler-generated label resume points.
+The loader rejects the audited zero-offset mutation, a jump into an instruction's operands, and an out-of-range jump even when the artifact checksum is recomputed.
+CRC-32 remains accidental-corruption detection, not authenticity protection.

 ### REX-010: startup failure must be returned, not fatal-exited